How to become an Ultrasound Tech?

 San Diego Mesa College

-This is not an exhaustive list, and there are many other colleges and universities that offer sonography programs as well.
-It is important to research and compare programs to find the one that best fits your needs and goals.
+This is not an exhaustive list, and many other colleges and universities also offer sonography programs.
+Researching and comparing programs is important to find the one that best fits your needs and goals.

 Step 3: Certification

 While certification is not required in all states, most employers prefer to hire ultrasound technicians who have earned a professional certification.
-The most widely recognized certification is offered by the American Registry for Diagnostic Medical Sonography (ARDMS).
-To become certified, you must pass the ARDMS exam, which is designed to test your knowledge and skills in sonography.
+The American Registry for Diagnostic Medical Sonography (ARDMS) offers the most widely recognized certification.
+To become certified, you must pass the ARDMS exam, designed to test your knowledge and skills in sonography.

 Sonography professionals who earn the American Registry for Diagnostic Medical Sonography (ARDMS) certification meet rigorous criteria in both knowledge and expertise in Sonography.
 To earn one or more of the following credentials, applicants must meet prerequisites in education and clinical experience and pass ARDMS examinations: